-Start your day early and drive the entire length of Going To The Sun Road.
+Start your day early (and we mean really early!) and drive the entire length of Going To The Sun Road.
 Note how different the mountains look in the morning light – as compared to the late afternoon light from the previous day.
 Consider making a stop at St. Mary Lake to hike to St. Mary Falls and, if you have time, possibly Virginia Falls, too.
 (Find details in our Glacier National Park Hiking blog post!).

 Many Glacier by Mid-Day

 At East Glacier, drive through the Blackfeet Indian Reservation through the small town of Babb to Many Glacier – one of the most picturesque places in Glacier NP.
 Make your way to Swiftcurrent Lake – the site of the historic Many Glacier Lodge – and stretch your legs on the Swiftcurrent Lake Nature Trail.

 Pro Tip: If you didn’t bring lunch, consider an upscale meal with a fabulous view at the Ptarmigan Dining Room (or, if the dining room is full, try the lounge or snack shop, which are also located within the Many Glacier Lodge).

 Arrive at Two Medicine Lake by late afternoon and hop on a boat to discover a lesser-visited part of Glacier Park.
 Sinopah, a historic wooden boat, takes passengers to the upper west shoreline of the lake – where passengers can opt to depart for a hike (and take a boat back afterwards).
 In addition to the enjoying the stellar views, guests will learn about the Blackfeet tribe and the region during the boat ride.
 On your way out of the park, make a quick stop at Running Eagle Falls for a short walk to a unique waterfall.